Unidata/python-awips/README.rst

 Install for AWIPS II Python
 --------------------

-AWIPS II >=15.1.3 (March 2016) has `python-awips` installed /awips2/python, as well as a full meteorological data stack (metpy, matplotlib, numpy, etc).
+AWIPS II >=15.1.3 (March 2016) has `python-awips` installed in /awips2/python, as well as a full meteorological data stack (metpy, matplotlib, numpy, etc).

 For AWIPS II systems 15.1.2 and lower: